-Walkway Flex Zone Travelway Additional Considerations Medium Priority High Priority NA High density with residences near public right of way.
+Walk Zone Flex Zone Travelway Zone Additional Considerations Medium Priority High Priority NA High density with residences near public right of way.
 An accessible pedestrian space will be maintained year-round but it may not be a traditional sidewalk.
 Minimal to no curb.
 Designed primarily for pedestrian use of the street.
 Parallel on-street parking.
 May include narrow landscaped or hardscaped terrace with street trees or container planters.
 May include "parklets" or other landscaped curb extensions.
-Entire roadway- including space for moving motor vehicles-is Not Applicable.
+Entire roadway- including space for moving motor vehicles-is considered Flex Zone.
+Not Applicable.
 Entire roadway is designed for walking, accommodates slow driving, and is considered Flex Zone.
 Emergency access, garbage collection, snow clearing.
-Speed management elements (such as curb extensions or chicanes to reduce speeds) will be provided as needed and diverters to reduce motor vehicle
+Speed management elements (such as curb extensions or chicanes to reduce speeds) will be provided as needed and diverters to reduce motor vehicle traffic volumes will be considered.